Gerold55/MineBrowse-Sites/README.md

 - .app - Required to be used as information indexes on laptop mod addons!
     - *for subsites/subindexes - Standard multiple use case suffix*

-- .minetest - Recommened for information based indexes!
+- .minetest - Recommended for information based indexes!

-- .servers.minetest - Recommened for information based indexes!
+- .servers.minetest - Recommended for information based indexes!

-- .wiki - Recommened for information based indexes!
+- .wiki - Recommended for information based indexes!

 - .craft - Standard multiple use case suffix!